Dutch Mantel: Smoky Mountain Wrestling (1991–1994)

-World Wrestling Federation (1994–1996)
+World Wrestling Federation (1995–1996)

 From 1995 to 1996, Mantel appeared in the World Wrestling Federation as "Uncle Zebekiah."
-He was the manager of The Blu Brothers until they were released in November 1995 and in January 1996, he returned as just "Zebekiah" and managed Justin "Hawk" Bradshaw until Mantel was released in December 1996.
+He was the manager of The Blu Brothers until they were released in October 1995 and in January 1996, he returned as just "Zebekiah" and managed Justin "Hawk" Bradshaw until Mantel was released in December 1996.

+United States Wrestling Association (1989–1997)

+In 1989, Mantel worked in the Memphis-based promotion United States Wrestling Association where he was a well known star for the company.
+He was the last USWA Unified World Heavyweight Champion defeating Jerry Lawler on August 8, 1997, in a Title vs All Body Hair match.
+Mantel kept his body hair.
+The title was vacated in November 1997 when the promotion closed its doors.

 World Wrestling Council and International Wrestling Association (1996–2003)

 After departing the WWF, Mantel later joined the Puerto Rican World Wrestling Council as a wrestler and booker.
 Then he went to WWC rival promotion International Wrestling Association as a creative consultant, which included writing/producing and booking four hours of original TV programming per week.
 Mantel remained there until September 22, 2003.
 Mantel set a record while in Puerto Rico (IWA), in the number of hours that a single writer produced a TV wrestling show as he was responsible for four hours a week, 52 weeks a year, for a total of 208 hours a year for five years straight.
 His ratings also set records as his shows regularly ranged in the 12 to 15 range, with his highest being an 18.1, with a 55 share of the TV viewing audience while working for WWC in 2000.